Here’s where we are

 Pantages Theater is at 901 Broadway, Tacoma, WA 98402.

-A new website is under construction for Pantages Theater, Tacoma City Theaters.
-Please check back for updated details.
+A new website has been launched for The Pantages / Tacoma City Theaters.

 Directions and Parking